-Support of the CWPP and its ongoing projects to promote wildfire safety awareness and continued support of other community stakeholders to understand and reduce wildfire risk has taken on extreme importance this year with the extreme drought conditions present in the region.
-Additionally, the Weed Abatement Program provides Community Services an ability to make contact and provide education to property owners and community members who would not traditionally be in contact with Community Services personnel.
+The CWPP promotes wildfire safety awareness and continued support of other community stakeholders to understand and reduce wildfire risk has taken on extreme importance after historical drought conditions present in the region.
+The Weed Abatement Program provides Community Services personnel an ability to directly communicate and provide education to property owners on not only fire safety, but the complete inventory of safety education programs offered by the District.

-- Continue to evolve Weed Abatement and defensible space education and operation - Establish new, and reintroduce former, programs to Metro Fire's Community with increased personnel and financial resources - Continue the implementation of projects and actions identified within the CWPP - Improve Community Services program delivery by training District personnel: - New employees during the Metro Fire Recruit Academy - Incumbent personnel through in service training - Increase representation at Chamber of Commerce, community and partner agency meetings - As the Sacramento County Fire Agency coordinator this fiscal year, reset the standard for local agency participation at Camp Smokey
+- Establish new and reintroduce former programs to Metro Fire's community with increased personnel and financial resources including the community fire extinguisher training program.
+(Board Strategy 4) - Continue implementation of projects and actions identified within the CWPP (Board Strategy 5) - Improve Community Services program delivery via training District personnel in the Metro Fire Recruit Academy and incumbent personnel through in service training (Board Strategy 5) - Continue evolution of the vegetation management program including; - Weed Abatement Program (Board Strategy 3) and Defensible Space Education and Operations (Board Strategy 4) - Interagency fuels management programs (Board Strategies 1, 3, 4, 6) - Increase representation at Chamber of Commerce, community and partner agency meetings (Board Strategies 3, 4) - As the Sacramento County Fire Agency coordinator this fiscal year, reset the standard for local agency participation at Camp Smokey (Board Strategy 4)